postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-http-requests.md

 When you're done with your debug session, select **Stop** in the lower right corner.
 This will finish the debug session, and results of the debug session will be saved in the **History** tab.

 After stopping the session, the proxy is still running.
-Select the **Capture Requests** icon in the Postman footer, and you can either start another debug session, or select **Disable proxy** to turn off the proxy.
+Select the **Capture requests and cookies** icon in the Postman footer, and you can either start another debug session, or select **Disable proxy** to turn off the proxy.

 ### Step 6: View the proxy debug session results